Protecting Children from Underage Gambling: A Parent's Guide

 UK laws around underage gambling: What you need to know

+While you’ll likely be aware of gambling laws across the UK, it’s important to re-emphasise the point that the minimum legal age for gambling across the UK is 18-years-old.
 In broad terms, it is an offence for a person to invite, cause or permit a person under that age to gamble.
 For those aged 16 and 17-years-old, in which they are classes as a young person, they are also committing an offence if they gamble.
 In such instances, a fine of up to £1,000 could be given, while those found to be aiding an underage person to gamble could face up to 51 weeks in prison.
+Any child under the age of 16 who is caught gambling is not committing an offence.

 How gambling companies prevent underage gambling

 It is a key responsibility of the gambling industry as a whole in the UK to prevent underage gambling, and both online and physical betting shops and casinos have a duty to regulate those who are playing with them.
+Every gambling website regulated by the UK Gambling Commission must have:

 • Up to date policies and procedures to prevent underage gambling.